Obama ends decades-old policy for Cuban migrants

-WASHINGTON: US President Barack Obama ended a decades-old policy that allowed Cuban migrants who arrived illegally on US soil to stay.
+WASHINGTON - US President Barack Obama on Thursday ended a decades-old policy that allowed Cuban migrants who arrived illegally on US soil to stay.

 In one of his final acts before leaving the White House, he scrapped rules allowing those fleeing communist Cuba and reaching American territory a fast track to permanent resident status.